 The Supplier Evaluation Risk Rating System

-To help businesses assess and manage the level of risk with suppliers, many companies use a supplier evaluation risk rating system.
-This system assigns a risk rating to each supplier based on a variety of factors, such as financial stability, quality, delivery reliability, and compliance.
+To systematically assess and manage supplier risk, organizations use a supplier evaluation risk rating system.
+This system assigns a quantified risk score to each supplier based on weighted criteria — financial stability, product quality, delivery reliability, ESG compliance, regulatory adherence (LkSG, CSDDD, CSRD), and strategic importance.

 The Supplier Risk Assessment Process